ElMaimon3/gibbs-sampling/readme.md

 Output
 The script saves a positions file and a PWM (Position Weight Matrix) file for each run.
 The positions file contains the final positions of the motifs in each sequence.
 The PWM file contains the PWM representing the motif.

+Visualizing Position Weight Matrices with Sequence Logos The makelogo.py script allows you to visualize Position Weight Matrices (PWMs) as sequence logos.
+Please note that you need to have the logomaker library installed.
+You can install it using pip: pip install logomaker
+Make sure to change the filename to the appropriate PWM file from the gibbs sampling algorithm.
+This script will generate a sequence logo from the PWM file, which provides a visual representation of the motif found by the Gibbs sampling algorithm.
+The height of each letter in the sequence logo corresponds to the frequency of the corresponding amino acid at that position in the motif.
+This can help you to understand the properties of the motif and to compare it with other motifs.
 Pseudocode
 Here’s a high-level overview of the algorithm implemented in the script: